COURSE SUMMARY

 CREATION OF ‘ACTING BUSINESS’ PORTFOLIO FOR ENTRANCE TO THE INDUSTRY

 The Advanced Diploma was created to produce employable, screen-ready actors upon graduation.
 In addition to intensive training led by Australia’s leading acting tutors, the course will give you essential technical and multi-disciplinary production skills that will enable you to produce your own work and increase your employment opportunities.
-As a Sydney Actors School student, you will be encouraged to actively build your professional network while in training.
+As a Sydney Actors School student, you will be encouraged to build your professional network while actively training.

 Over the year, you will develop the skills to act on stage and screen, conceive and produce your own content, build your ‘brand’, and confidently negotiate areas of self-promotion, business and health and well-being.
 These skills will be showcased during your final semester when you will deliver a Showreel and Voice-reel, participate in the production of a short film and perform in both a graduation play production and a live showcase for an audience of invited industry guests.